A Chance Encounter

 "Is this your first year at Hogwarts?"

 Harry's face brightened, raising his head to see a thoughtful smile on the woman's lips.
 He nodded his head eagerly, thanking the gods that his frustrated prayers had finally been answered.

 "It's my daughter's too," she smiled.
 She was now holding Astoria's hand and began looking around the platform.
 "We can go to the platform together if you'd like?"

-"T-thanks," Harry said softly, with a shy smile.
+"T-thanks," Harry replied softly, with a shy smile.

 "All we have to do is find them?
 Where could they have gone to?"
 Her answer was met with a playful shout of "mum!"

 Harry turned around to follow the voice, where he found himself staring at a very cute girl his age approaching them.
 She was holding the hand of a very aristocratic looking man who was pushing a trolley, neither looked Harry's way when they approached Astoria and her mother.